-The Central Variety Release Committee has released several promising Indian mustard varieties namely RSPR 69, RH 749, RVM-2, Giriraj, and NRCHB 101—which have demonstrated high productivity ranging from 16 to 22 quintals per hectare across different agro-ecosystems in Northern India (Anonymous, 2019).
+The Central Variety Release Committee has released several promising Indian mustard varieties, namely RSPR 69, RH 749, RVM-2, Giriraj, and NRCHB 101, which have demonstrated high productivity ranging from 16 to 22 quintals per hectare across different agro-ecosystems in Northern India (Anonymous, 2019).
 Nonetheless, these varieties need to be evaluated under subtropical, irrigated conditions of the Jammu region, particularly under late-sown conditions (i.e., the second fortnight of November), to assess their suitability for general cultivation in the Union Territory of Jammu and Kashmir.
 Furthermore, fertilizers play a critical role in improving oilseed yields, enhancing nutrient efficiency, and promoting balanced fertilization.
 They are essential for achieving higher productivity and better nutrient use efficiency.
 Applying the correct dose of fertilizers not only ensures sustained and increased production but also helps to correct specific nutrient deficiencies.

-Mustard productivity can be influenced significantly by the selection of appropriate cultivars and effective fertility management (Kaur et al., 2017) and (Bhat et al., 2006).
+Mustard productivity can be influenced significantly by the selection of appropriate cultivars and effective fertility management (Kaur et al., 2017 and Bhat et al., 2006).
 Fertilizer application has been shown to positively impact the growth and yield of mustard varieties.
 Among the macronutrients, nitrogen and sulphur are particularly important, especially in terms of seed quality and quantity.
 Nitrogen is vital for vigorous plant growth, high yields, and overall crop quality.
 It is a key component in the synthesis of plant proteins and chlorophyll and is required in larger quantities than most other macronutrients.
 Sulphur, on the other hand, is an essential plant nutrient that has recently gained prominence as the third most important element in oilseed nutrition.
 It plays a crucial role in plant metabolism and productivity.
-Sulphur application has been shown to increase the oil and protein content of seeds (Bharat et al., 2022) and (Malhi et al., 2007).
+Sulphur application has been shown to increase the oil and protein content of seeds (Bharat et al., 2022 and Malhi et al., 2007).
 Phosphorus is one of the most important nutrients in crop nutrition and plays a vital role in salinity-fertility interactions, as well as in enhancing plant vigour and salt tolerance.
 Additionally, potassium is known to play a significant role in plant salt stress tolerance (Wang et al., 2013).
 The chlorophyll content (both a and b) in mustard leaves also increases with higher levels of potassium application.

 The application of a balanced fertilizer dosage, along with organic manure, is essential for maintaining soil fertility.
 The integrated use of optimal doses of NPK and farmyard manure (FYM) promotes better and more sustainable yields while also correcting deficiencies in micro- and secondary nutrients.
 (Kaur et al., 2017) and (Kumar et al., 2019).
 The combined use of FYM and chemical fertilizers enhances soil health and nutrient availability, leading to improved mustard yield, oil content, and sustainable soil fertility.
 (Singh et al., 2020) and (Blanchet et al., 2016).
 The study aims to evaluate the performance of Indian mustard varieties under different fertility schedules to optimize yield in late-sown irrigated conditions of the Jammu region.